 SRI Summer Scholars Application

-Your application consists of three parts: the online application, faculty mentor request form, and research statement.
+Your application consists of three parts: the online application, discipline of interest and faculty mentor form, and research statement.
 Your application is not complete until these three items have been submitted.
 Please see below for information on how to complete these items.

 The online application is hosted through Survey Monkey.
 Interested applicants must request the link via email.
 Along with contact information, these are the short essay questions you will be asked.
 It is best to prepare your answers in a separate document and copy and paste into the survey essay box when you are ready to complete your online application.
 Please answer the questions in NO MORE than 250 words or 1600 characters (with spaces).
 Do not use bold, italics, or any special characters.

 1. Are there any factors in your background or life experience that would lead you to especially benefit from this program?

 2. If you have taken Science 10, describe what you learned that prepared you to do research in this program.
 If you have not yet taken Science 10, what is your understanding of the research process?

 The online 2019 survey monkey application is now Closed.
 Please email smcUCLAsri@college.ucla.edu to request a link to the survey monkey application.
 Once you have your personal Survey Monkey link, you will be able to make continual changes to the application which will be saved.